wso2/cellery/specification/concepts.md

 External communication must happen through the edge-gateway or proxy, which provides APIs, events, or streams via governed network endpoints using standard network protocols.

 A cell can have 1:n components grouped.
-Components inside the cells are reusable and can instantiate in multiple cells.
+Components inside the cells are reusable and can be instantiated in multiple cells.
 The cell should document its offers.
-The capabilities of a cell must be network accessible endpoints.
+The capabilities of a cell must be provided by network accessible endpoints.
 In addition, if the cell needs access to external dependencies, then these must also be exposed as network endpoints through a cell-gateway.
 These endpoints can expose APIs, events, or streams.
 Any interfaces that the microservices or serverless components offer that are not made available by the control point should be inaccessible from outside the cell.
 Every component